TheMarex/ba-thesis/text/5_pushrecovery.md

 If an unstable state is reached, the recovery module overrides the normal trajectory of the stabilizer.
 After completing the recovery maneuver, the robot remains in the given position.
-Resuming the original pattern requires planning dynamically stable transition trajectory.
+Resuming the original pattern requires planning a dynamically stable transition trajectory.
 This is left for future work.